 Yes.
-In California, driving under the influence of any substance is illegal if it affects your brain, your nervous system or your muscles.
-This includes legal prescription drugs as well as over-the-counter medicine.
-It does not matter whether you have a medical reason to use the drug or not—you are not supposed to drive on these types of medications.
+In California, driving under the influence of any substance is illegal if it affects your brain, your nervous system, or your muscles.
+This includes legal prescription drugs as well as over-the-counter (OTC) medicine.

-There is no single list of which drugs count and which ones don’t.
-Rather, each drug is judged by its effects.
 Driving on medication like Tylenol would not count as a DUI because it doesn’t affect your brain or your control of your vehicle in any meaningful way.
 Driving on a drug that makes you drowsy, however, would count as DUI.
+Here are the most common medications we see associated with DUI arrests:

 - Decongestants that cause drowsiness or dizziness